How to train for the Everest Base Camp Trek

 Here's the reason why you should take training seriously:

-• You will Cope Better with Altitude: At 5,364 meters, there’s less oxygen in the air.
+• You will Cope Better with Altitude: At 5,364 meters, the air has less oxygen.
 A strong cardiovascular system can help you adjust more smoothly and reduce the risk of altitude sickness.

 • You'll be walking for Hours, Day After Day: Some days involve 6–8 hours of hiking, often uphill.
 Training builds the endurance you'll need to keep going without burning out.